triptu/Guitar-Notes-Practice/README.md

 Example Usage- Memorizing all the notes position one by one per string.

 Requirements:
-Python 2.7
+-Python 2.7

-Windows(I have not tested on any other OS).
+-Windows(I have not tested on any other OS).

 You can change the voice by replacing them with any other voice and saving by the same name as earlier.

 If you plan to check after changing the voice run "check all.py" once to ensure everything is working correctly.